Canada in the Korean War: Area of operations

 From the summer of 1951 to the end of the war, most of the Canadian involvement centered on a small area north of Seoul "between the 38th parallel on the south and the town of Chorwon on the north, and from the Sami-Chon River east to Chail-li".
-The Canadian war front was about 30 miles across and was a section of the United Nations front occupied by British Commonwealth forces.
-Most of the Canadians' combat missions took place on the 30 mile zone.
+The Canadian war front was about 30 mi across and was a section of the United Nations front occupied by British Commonwealth forces.
+Most of the Canadians' combat missions took place within that zone.
 The Canadians' two main adversaries during the war were the Korean People's Army and the Chinese People's Volunteer Army in the Battle of Kapyong.
 Canada's military objective was to give military support towards the resolution of the war on the central front, which was central Korea.

 Operation Killer

 Operation Killer was a counter-offensive by the United Nations forces to push Communist Chinese and North Korean armies back behind the Han River and recover the South Korean capital.
-The operation began on February 21, 1951.
+The operation began on 21 February 1951.
 The 900 Canadians of the 2PPCLI set off to the front on 15 February, 240 km away.
 It was cold and men sat in trucks for 48 hours before arriving.
 They suffered frostbite and numbed limbs, and the lubricants on their weapons froze during the journey.

 The Canadians arrived 17 February at 3:00pm.
 Their goal was to advance toward Hill 404.
 On their way, they were flanked on both sides but managed to continue up to the hill to have the high ground on the enemy for Operation Killer.
 On 21 February, the Patricias left the small village of Sangsok and headed north to their assigned objective of a new hill called Hill 419.
 This hill was defended by the Chinese.
 The Patricias D Company led by Captain J. G. Turnbull were to attack but the ridge of the hill gave an easy line of sight for the Chinese.
 The Canadians took fire from every direction from cannons, rockets and small arms fire.
 They were under intense fire.
 Their attack was postponed for 36 hours but they kept up aggressive patrols and eventually the Australians gained control of Hill 619.
 The Australians taking Hill 619 made the Chinese leave Hill 419 and the Canadians took the hill without serious opposition.
 From 21 to 28 February, the Patricias suffered 10 killed and more than 21 wounded.
 The operation ended on 6 March 1951.

 The Canadians learned a strong lesson about the People's Volunteer Army during this Operation.
 They were told by British intelligence that there "was nothing surprising about the enemy: the concealment, mobility, poor marksmanship and stamina".
 The Canadians learned during the operation that the Chinese were very good at concealing automatic weapons along approach lines.
 Finally, the operation was successful in the objective that it had set with the United Nations forces.